Key Stage Three

 All students will study the full KS3 National Curriculum throughout years 7-9.
 This curriculum has been creatively designed to provide a breadth and depth of learning experiences, ensuring that students are fully equipped with the fundamental skills and cultural capital required to begin their GCSE courses in year 10.

-The Core curriculum timetable comprises (Year 7 and Year 8):
+The Core curriculum timetable comprises (Year 7, Year 8 & Year 9):

 - Seven hours each fortnight of both English and mathematics, reflecting the centrality of literacy and numeracy to children’s success in all subjects.

 - Six hours each fortnight of science, divided into biology, chemistry and physics.

 - Four hours each fortnight of PE, a modern foreign language, and Skills, Action, Service (SAS).